 - The National Significant Disease Investigation (NSDI) Program subsidises training of private veterinary practitioners in disease investigation and subsidises private veterinary practitioners to investigate significant disease incidents in livestock and wildlife.

-- The Surveillance Smartphone App Project is a collaboration of Animal Health Australia and the Australian Veterinary Association aimed at enhancing disease surveillance and building stronger networks between private veterinary practitioners and livestock producers.
+- The LookCheck App Project is a collaboration of Animal Health Australia and the Australian Veterinary Association aimed at enhancing disease surveillance and building stronger networks between private veterinary practitioners and livestock producers.
 A trial is funded by the Australian Government Department of Agriculture and Water Resources as an investment within the Northern Australia Biosecurity Framework.

 Targeted surveillance and monitoring

 - The National Arbovirus Monitoring Program (NAMP) monitors the distribution of economically important arboviruses (insect-borne viruses) of ruminant livestock and associated insect vectors in Australia.

 - The National Sheep Health Monitoring Project monitors abattoir data for sheep health conditions that reduce farm profit through productivity losses or meat processing wastage.

 - The National Transmissible Spongiform Encephalopathies Surveillance Project demonstrates Australia’s ability to meet the requirements for a BSE negligible-risk and classical scrapie-free country, and provide early detection of these diseases should they occur.